leon123858/bi-event-driven-web-connection-PoC/README.md

 # bi-event-driven-web-connection-PoC

-a PoC that use grpc and react event emitter to let user can use event driven pattern in frontend and backend
+a PoC that use grpc and react event emitter to let user can use event driven pattern both frontend and backend

 ## Arch